bomsn/mf-conditional-fields/README.md

 _____________________________________________

 ### Making changes ( development )
 Want to make changes to the source code?
-Simply install dependencies using `npm install` and watch for changes using the command `grunt watch`.
+Simply install dependencies using `npm install` and watch for changes using the command `npm run watch`.

-Once the command `grunt watch` is executed, you can start making changes to `/src/mf-conditional-fields.js` and the file will be automatically minified and exported to `/dist/mf-conditional-fields.min.js`.
+Once the command `npm run watch` is executed, you can start making changes to `/src/mf-conditional-fields.js` and the file will be automatically minified and exported to `/dist/mf-conditional-fields.min.js`.

+Once done and you want to generat a clean minified version ( without source mapping ), run `npm run build`.

 _____________________________________________